jgi-kbase/IDMappingService/README.md

 * System administrators can create namespaces and add and remove administrators from namespaces.
 * Namespace administrators are assigned by system administrators and can change settings and create and remove mappings on the namespaces they administrate.
-* Standard users can read mappings.
+* Standard users can read namespaces and mappings.

 All administration activity requires authentication.
-Accessing mappings does not.
+Reading (most) data does not.

 ### Authentication

 The service supports multiple sources of authentication and is extensible.
 There are two built in authentication sources: `local` and `kbase`.
 The `local` authentication source is the IMS database itself, where users can be created via a CLI.
-The `kbase` authentication source contacts the [KBase](https://kbase.us) auth server to obtain authentication information.
+The `kbase` authentication source contacts a [KBase](https://kbase.us) authentication server to obtain authentication information.

 Authentication sources are used to: